 The SERVPERF model was carved out of SERVQUAL by Cronin and Taylor in 1992.
 SERVPERF measures service quality by using the perceptions of customers.
 Cronin and Taylor argued that only perception was sufficient for measuring service quality and therefore expectations should not be included as suggested by SERVQUAL (Baumann et al, 2007).
 The SERVPERF scale is found to be superior not only as the efficient scale but also more efficient in reducing the number of items to be measured by 50% (Hartline and Ferrell, 1996; Babakus and Boller, 1992; Bolton and Drew, 1991).
 In this study, the SERVPERF scale is used to measure to service quality in retail banking.
 Many studies have been conducted by adopting the SERVPERF model; some of the most relevant are given in Table 1.

-OBJECTIVES OF THE STUDY
+OBJECTIVE OF THE STUDY

-- To evaluate the impact of service quality on customer loyalty among private bank customers in Kanpur city. - To measure the quality of service offered by private banks operating in Kanpur city. - To investigate the relationship between service quality, customer satisfaction and loyalty.
+- To measure the quality of service offered by private banks operating in Kanpur city (India). - To investigate the relationship between service quality, customer satisfaction and loyalty.

 HYPOTHESIS